-For Man United’s David De Gea, visiting Stamford Bridge will always bring back mixed memories.
+For Man United’s David De Gea, facing Chelsea will always bring back mixed memories.

 After all, Big Dave has rarely been on the winning side whenever United have faced the Blues in recent years, but he has been part of some classic encounters nonetheless.

-Perhaps the most enthralling of those is the famous 3-3 that was played out at the Bridge back in 2012, when – in typical Fergie-era style – United produced a stirring fightback from three goals down to earn a point against Andre Villas-Boas’ ambitious side.
+Perhaps the most enthralling of those is the famous 3-3 that was played out at Stamford Bridge back in 2012, when – in typical Fergie-era style – United produced a stirring fightback from three goals down to earn a point against Andre Villas-Boas’ ambitious side.

 But as brilliant as that was, the match is perhaps best remembered as the very moment De Gea’s United career took a turn for the better.